Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Dataset

-\paragraph{Data Selection} \autoref{tab:summary-stat} presents the final distribution of the dataset, which includes 1,633 unique sentence--target pairs.
-Of these, 1,490 sentences (90.8\%) were manually selected from the SemEval-2016 Stance dataset \citep{StanceSemEval2016} and augmented with additional instances from the ABCDE dataset \citep{abcde-dataset}.
+\paragraph{Data Selection} \autoref{tab:summary-stat} presents the final distribution of the dataset.
 Human targets (e.g., \textit{Hillary Clinton}, \textit{Donald Trump}, and \textit{women}) were prioritized, as the analysis of warmth and competence requires targets to be human individuals or social groups.
 Non-human or abstract targets---such as \textit{Atheism}, \textit{Feminism}, \textit{Climate Change}, and \textit{Abortion}---were included only when sentences explicitly referred to human subjects or collectives.
-Specifically, we retained posts discussing these topics and reassigned the targets to relevant groups of people rather than the topics themselves (e.g., \textit{atheism} posts referring to religious or non-religious people; \textit{abortion}-related posts referring to women; and \textit{climate change} posts targeting environmentalists or climate change activists).
-Moreover, several instances in the SemEval stance dataset with \textit{Hillary Clinton} or \textit{Donald Trump} as the target contained references to \textit{Barack Obama}.
-For these cases, we created additional instances by pairing the same sentence with \textit{Barack Obama} as the target, resulting in a final set of seven targets.
+Specifically, we retained posts discussing these topics and manually reassigned the targets to relevant groups of people rather than the topics themselves (e.g., \textit{atheism} posts referring to religious or non-religious people; \textit{abortion}-related posts referring to women; and \textit{climate change} posts targeting environmentalists or climate change activists) (see \autoref{fig:repurpose-stance-to-wc}).
+Moreover, several instances in the SemEval stance dataset with \textit{Hillary Clinton} or \textit{Donald Trump} as targets contained references to \textit{Barack Obama}.
+In such cases, we created additional instances by pairing the same sentence with \textit{Barack Obama} as the target, resulting in a final set of seven targets.